tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Service Mapping

-Once the network has been set up, the edge points (PEs) can be configured to support the service.
-This involves telling them what customer traffic should be mapped to which Slice-Flow Aggregate possibly using information supplied when the IETF network slice service was requested.
-It also instructs the edge points how to mark the packets so that the network routers will know which policies and routing instructions to apply.
+The edge points (PEs) can be configured to support the network slice service by mapping the customer traffic to Slice-Flow Aggregates, possibly using information supplied when the IETF network slice service was requested.
+The edge points MAY also be instructed to mark the packets so that the network routers will know which policies and routing instructions to apply.

 ## Network Slice-Flow Aggregate Relationships